phoenixframework/phoenix/introduction/E_installation.md

 When we install Elixir using instructions from the Elixir [Installation Page](http://elixir-lang.org/install.html),  we will usually get Erlang too.
 If Erlang was not installed along with Elixir, please see the [Erlang Instructions](http://elixir-lang.org/install.html#installing-erlang) section of the Elixir Installation Page for instructions.

-People using Debian-based systems may need to explictly install Erlang to get all the needed packages.
+People using Debian-based systems may need to explicitly install Erlang to get all the needed packages.

 ```console
 $ sudo apt-get install erlang